plone/plone.api/docs/content.rst

 Plone uses UUIDs for storing content-to-content references and for linking by UIDs, enabling persistent links.

-To get a content object UUID use :meth:`api.content.uuid`.
+To get a content object UUID use :meth:`api.content.get_uuid`.
 The following code gets the UUID of the ``contact`` document.

 .. code-block:: python